pat-dill/lua-emoji/README.md

 -- output: Emojis are 👌!
 ```

-For a list of emoji aliases, check out this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/)
+You can find a list of emojis on this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).

 The emoji list is generated from Taehoon Kim's [emoji library](https://pypi.org/project/emoji/) for Python.